 Playing with mud:

+Mud pies come from the love of playing with mud.
 Mud can provide brilliant sensory experiences for children and is an open-ended, inexpensive, natural material.
 Playing with mud provides so many learning opportunities, from the gross motor skill benefits of pulling on wellies and squelching in it, to the fine motor development which can be gained whilst patting and mixing it with hands and fingers.
 Children can experiment, become artists and even chefs or bakers!
+After all, who wouldn’t want to try some scrumptious mud pies!?

 A very popular muddy activity is making mud pies and whilst ‘cooking’ and ‘baking’ with mud, children are engaging in role play.
 This rich, child-initiated play is often collaborative.
 Children can develop their social and communication skills as they recreate real life scenarios and extend these using the freedom of their imaginations.